blockmason/link-workshop-tor/activity3/activity3.md

 }
 ```

-First, we want to access the list of owners for a type of asset, say collector stamps.
+First, we want to access the list of owners for a type of asset, say collectible stamps.
 The array index will refer to the asset identifier and the value will be the owner's wallet address.
 For this example, assume only 8 assets will be owned.

 > Add the public `ownerOf` state variable and return it in the `getOwners()` function.
 ```
-pragma solidity 0.5.4;
+pragma solidity ^0.5.7;

 contract Ownership {
     address[8] public ownerOf;